Zhenyu95/PythonLearning/README.md

 # pythonLearning
-how to use __new__
+How to use __new__:
 	when need to change the input at the very beginning
 Example:

 ```python
 class CapStr(str):